great-expectations/great_expectations/docs/docusaurus/docs/cloud/connect/connect_databrickssql.md

 - You have a Databricks SQL catalog, schema, and table.

-- To improve data security, GX recommends creating a separate Databricks SQL user for your GX Cloud connection.
+- To improve data security, GX recommends creating a separate Databricks SQL [service principal](https://docs.databricks.com/en/admin/users-groups/service-principals.html#manage-service-principals-in-your-account) for your GX Cloud connection.

 ## Connect to a Databricks SQL Data Asset